xp44mm/Notebook/Document Object Model/Chapter 6 Events.md

 This property contains the name of the event currently being fired (such as `click` or `mouseover`).
 It can be used to provide a generic event-handler function, which then deterministically executes related code.
 Listing 6-12 shows an example of using this property to make a handler have different effects depending on the **event type**.

 Listing 6-12.
-Using the `type` Property to Provide Hoverlike Functionality for an Element
+Using the `type` Property to Provide Hover like Functionality for an Element

 ```js
 function mouseHandler(e){